bracerino/nanoindentation-explorer/README.md

 File names like `s40_f46_g15_000_DYN.txt` are decoded automatically into **sample / fluence / grain / measurement**.d ds

-Use the app online at: ** **, or compile it locally for better performace:
+Use the app online at: ** **, or compile it locally for a better performace:

   ## Run
   ```bash